Ultramarine-Linux/triage/Code_of_Conduct.md

 ## 0. External Contributors and Employees

-Employees of Fyra Labs may be held to a higher standard than outlined by this document.
+Employees of Fyra Labs are held to a higher standard than outlined by this document.
 Employees should review the policy in their onboarding packet, or internal Outline instance for more details.

 ## 1. Purpose